Invertex/Twitter-AutoHD/README.md

 -Automatically makes Twitter load the highest resolution of video or image.<br/>
 >***(even if the image isn't expanded to full view, it will be highest quality, including when saving it)***<br/>

--Media Download button on the tweet's control bar (won't work on retweets for now, go to original post first).<br/>
+-Media Download button on the tweet's control bar (won't work on quote-retweets for now, go to original post first).<br/>

 -Images will layout in full view automatically if possible, or show as much as possible for multi-image layouts.<br/>